 Behind the Scenes

-Although viewers don’t expect this type of content to be polished, this doesn’t mean it is an easy video to make.
+Although viewers don’t expect this type of content to be polished, this doesn’t mean it’s an easy video to make.
 You will need to walk the line between being invisible, but also present enough to get your colleagues to talk about what’s going on and why.

-A lighthearted behind the scenes video will always be popular, but it’s a good policy to remember to put the camera down if something happens that will cause embarrassment to someone.
+A lighthearted behind the scenes video will always be popular.
+Still, it’s a good policy to put the camera down if something happens that could cause embarrassment to someone.

 Thank You (In-House)